luxie11/shortest-path-react/README.md

 <h2>Project</h2>
-    An application used to find shortest path made by user clicking blocks from start (green block) to the end (dark green block).
+    An application used to find shortest path made by user clicking blocks from start (green block) to the end (dark green block), if there is two paths.
+Shortest path colored orange.
 App built with React, Redux.

 <h2>Installation and Setup Instructions</h2>